 5) Ask for Help

 Contrary to popular opinion, I have experienced that most people do enjoy helping someone at your age succeed.
+I know I enjoy teaching the youth how to be a successful teenager because I know there is so much potential in the Lord’s creation of young men and women.
+There are many out there who feel the same.
 If this hasn’t been your experience, I would pray and ask the Lord to send you Godly people to help you.

 “Get all the advice and instruction you can, so you will be wise the rest of your life.”
 (Prov.
 19:20)